 Step 6 – Booting up Kali Linux

-Once your system reboots, you'll end up in the GRUB Boot Loader.
-IF you don't press any button within the first 5 seconds, Kali, or whatever you set as a default system (you can change that to Windows, so Windows will automatically boot instead of Kali on each reboot).
+Once your system reboots, you’ll end up in the GRUB Boot Loader.
+If you don’t press any button within the first 5 seconds, Kali, or whatever you set as a default system (you can change that to Windows, so Windows will automatically boot instead of Kali on each reboot).
 Just Google: Change GRUB Boot Order to achieve this.
-But careful, messing around with GRUB can still mess up your system!
+But be careful, messing around with GRUB can still mess up your system!

 Let’s see if Kali boots up.

 It does!
 Log in with the username and password you had set during the installation.
 There is only one thing I will show you to get started, for everything else read on in the Top Things to do after installing Kali Linux article that I constantly update.
 Including more steps here would just make this unnecessary long.

 The first thing I always do on a fresh Kali install is to make sure it’s up to date, your system should have already been updated and upgraded during the installation, we’ll make sure anyway.
 Open a terminal window and run:

 sudo apt update && sudo apt upgrade -y